We are currently seeking a Child & Youth Minister (part-time)

 - Must be eligible to work in Canada

-If you are looking to make a difference in the lives of young families and have some good ideas of how to do it, please check out a detailed job description here.
-Interested applicants are asked to please send a cover letter and resumé before July 31, 2017 to the Rector, the Reverend Rob Mitchell, at firstname.lastname@example.org.
+If you are looking to support children as they explore their relationship with church and God, please check out this detailed job description.
+Interested applicants are invited to please send a cover letter and resumé to the Rector, the Reverend Rob Mitchell, at firstname.lastname@example.org by July 31, 2019.

-Sunday mornings during the 10:30 a.m. service, excluding summer, school breaks and holiday weekends.
+Sunday mornings during the 10:30 a.m. service, (excluding summer and Christmas break.)

 Children are a welcome and very important part of St. Olave’s.
 Near the beginning of the service, school-aged children are called to the front for a children’s talk.
 Then they are invited downstairs for a lesson with the Child & Youth Minister who leads an assembly where children can contribute an offering and share their latest news.
 The curriculum includes multimedia, Bible stories, games and crafts.